 The less famous sister of Plitvice National Park, Krka National Park is situated between the ancient Roman town of Split and the town of Zadar.
 There are many confusions regarding how to enter the Krka National Park, and truth be told after hours of research online the only thing I had learned is that there are many unofficial car parks trying to lure you in and pay for parking.
 It wasn’t until we got there that the magnitude of the problem truly appeared before my eyes so I want to share my advice.

-Getting to Krka Naional Park
+Split to Krka Naional Park

+The drive from Split to Krka is about 1.5 hours long.
 The two most common ways to enter the park from the south is either through Skradin or Lozovac town.
 However, the real entrance is at Lozovac which is about ten, fifteen-minute car ride from Skradin where many were lured to park and take a ferry across.
 Although a boat ride is more scenic, one must bear in mind that timings are scheduled and it will undoubtedly take longer than driving up (and costing you a few extra bucks).
 Armed with the advice we read from Tripadvisor’s page and directions from a kind ranger, we drove up the meandering mountain road to the official entrance at Lozovac where we found the long sought after free parking which is severely lacking at Skradin.
 The entrance was not hard to miss, with clear signposts indicating the direction leading to the national park along the D56.

 The ticket booths look suspiciously like parking entrances.